 - Preheat the oven to 350 degrees.
 Oil or butter 12 muffin tins.

 - Melt the coconut oil or butter and then remove it from the heat.
 Stir in the orange blossom water and set it aside to cool

-- Combine the almond flour and 3/4 cups sugar mixture with the brown rice flour, tapioca starch, arrowroot, orange zest and ground cardamom in a large bowl.
+- Combine the almond flour and half of the sugar mixture with the brown rice flour, tapioca starch, arrowroot, orange zest and ground cardamom in a large bowl.

 - In another clean large bowl, beat the egg whites with a pinch of salt until soft peaks form.
-Add the remaining 3/4 cup sugar in a steady stream, beating until the mixture forms soft peaks again.
+Add the remaining half of the sugar in a steady stream, beating until the mixture forms soft peaks again.

 - Starting with the dry mixture and ending with the melted, cooled butter, alternately fold the dry mix and the melted butter into the egg whites, one-third at a time.

 - Pour 1/3 cup batter into each prepared muffin tin.
 Depending on how fluffy your egg whites got you may have less than 12.
 If that’s the case just put a bit of water in the empty tins, so they don’t scald.
 Top them all with the coconut and bake for 20-25 minutes.
 A cake tester should come out clean and the coconut should be just slightly golden.
 Don’t overtake these cakes!
 Let then cool for 5 minutes, then run a knife around the edges of each tin and pop them out.
 Eat them warm or at room temperature.

 MORE CARDAMOM DESSERTS…